MalloryWittwer/image-analysis-field-guide/src/sections/getting_started/pages/new_project.md

 ## Add a `README` file

 The `README.md` file is usually written in [Markdown](https://www.markdownguide.org/cheat-sheet/) format.
-It represents the entry point of your project.
+It is the landing page of your project.
 If you decide to host your code on GitLab or GitHub, the `README` file will get rendered on your project's page.

 Useful information to include in the `README` include: